-Equation~(\ref{eq:V-1}) represents what is known as a delta-hedging portfolio.
+Using the above equation, we obtain from Eq.~(\ref{eq:V-1}) the rate of change in its value as given by } Equation~(\ref{eq:V-1}) represents what is known as a {\bf delta-hedging} portfolio.
 Delta hedging involves holding an option and shorting a quantity $\Delta$ of the underlying.
 Its practical importance and hedging implications will be discussed below.

 Now, using Eq.~(\ref{eq:GBM}) and It\^{o}'s formula, see Appendix~\ref{app:ItoFormula}, we have

 which when used in Eq.~(\ref{eq:V-2}) yields